ai-integration-techie/rag-support-search-qdrant/DOCUMENTATION.md

 **Backend:**
 - FastAPI (Python)
-- ChromaDB for vector storage
+- Qdrant for vector storage
 - OpenAI API for LLM responses
 - Sentence Transformers for embeddings
 - Uvicorn for ASGI server